ErenEfendi/QuizApp/README.md

-# adv_basics
+# QuizApp

-A new Flutter project.
+A basic QuizApp created with Flutter/Dart

 ## Getting Started